Mohtashim-Syyed/CC-106395/Phase 3/readme.md

 describing the input to a computer program.
 The Yacc user specifies the structures of his input, together with code to be invoked as each such structure is recognized.

-The structure of our Yacc script is given below; files are divided into three sections, separated by lines that contain only two percent signs, as follows
+The structure of our Yacc script is given below; Our file is divided into three sections which are as follows:

-Definition section
+-Definition section

-%%

-Rules section
+-Rules section

-%%

-C code section
+-C code section

 The definition section is used to define any parameters for the C program, any header files to be included and global variable declarations.
 We also define all